-Line 36 Beneficiaries: Enter on line 36 your share of recapture of credit from the estate or trust.
+Line 36 Beneficiaries: Enter your share of recapture of credit from the estate or trust.

-Line 37 Partners: Enter on line 37 your share of the total recapture of credit made by the partnerships (the total is shown on the partnership's Form IT-204).
+Line 37 Partners: Enter your share of the total recapture of credit made by the partnerships (the total is shown on the partnership's Form IT-204).
 This information should be provided to you by the partnership.

-Line 38 S corporation shareholders: Enter on line 38 your share of the recapture of credit made by S corporations.
+Line 38 S corporation shareholders: Enter your share of the recapture of credit made by S corporations.
 This information should be provided to you by your S corporation.